geerdkakes/k8s_workshop/README.md

 For all notes are handed out with the correct URL, userid and passwd.

+The slides with this workshop can be found at: https://www.slideshare.net/secret/2NQIgW0xrw4b1q

 ## 1 Getting information on the cluster

 Browse to the provided URL and login to the shell with the provided credentials.